 In a nutshell, the Clery Act requires that we record and report certain crime statistics, give timely warnings of crimes that represent a threat to the safety of students or employees, and make public our campus security policies.

 All public and private institutions of postsecondary education participating in federal student aid programs are subject to it.
 Violators can be fined a significant amount by the U.S. Department of Education, the agency charged with enforcement of the Act or face other enforcement action.

-The College also keeps an up-to-date daily log of all reported crimes, available at the Wick Information Desk, with their disposition.
+The University also keeps an up-to-date daily log of all reported crimes, available at the John R. Yurtchuk Student Center Information Desk, with their disposition.

-Any questions about compliance with the Clery Act can be addressed to Dr. Greg Nayor, Vice President for Student Affairs, at 716-839-8519.
+Any questions about compliance with the Clery Act can be addressed to Dr. Kerry Spicer, Interim Vice President for Student Affairs, at 716-839-8519.